Online Grief Counseling

 A key part of your healing journey involves reestablishing connections with others.
 This may look like calling an old friend to catch up … or, even just sending someone a message on Facebook.

-While it may feel overwhelming right now, therapy can help you navigate back into the social waters.
+While it may feel overwhelming right now, online grief counseling can help you navigate back into the social waters.
 Together, we will chart out a roadmap for understanding what your grief support system looks like.
 Who?
 What?
 Where?
 When?
 How?

 We’re here to help you re-establish connections with others and adapt to a new way of life that feels connected, authentic, and meaningful.
 Reach out today to learn more.